Relative poset polytopes and semitoric degenerations: Preliminaries

 Now let $I$ be homogeneous with respect to the standard grading by total degree and let $\initial_w I$ be a radical ideal.
 The former obviously implies that $\initial_w I$ is also homogeneous while the latter implies that $I$ is itself radical (see~\cite[Proposition 3.3.7]{HH}).
 In this case $I$ is the vanishing ideal of a variety $X\subset\bP(\bC^N)$ and $\initial_w I$ is the vanishing ideal of a variety $X^w\subset\bP(\bC^N)$.
 We obtain the following geometric reformulation of the above theorem. \begin{cor} There exists a flat family $\mathcal X\subset\bP(\bC^N)\times\mathbb A^1$ over $\mathbb A^1$ such that for the projection $\pi$ onto $\mathbb A^1$ any general fibre $\pi^{-1}(a)$ with $a\neq 0$ is isomorphic to $X$ while the special fibre $\pi^{-1}(0)$ is isomorphic to $X^w$. \end{cor} This corollary states that $X^w$ is a flat degeneration of $X$, a flat degeneration of this form is known as a \emph{Gr\"obner degeneration}.

 We now move on to define the Gr\"obner fan of $I$ which parametrizes its initial ideals.
 We retain the assumption that $I$ is homogeneous but $I$ need not be radical here.
 For an ideal $J\subset S$ denote $C(I,J)\subset\bR^N$ the set of points $w$ for which $\initial_w I=J$.
 The nonempty sets $C(I,J)$ form a partition of $\bR^N$ with $w$ contained in $C(I,\initial_w I)$.
 This partition is known as the \textbf{Gr\"obner fan} of $I$ (introduced in~\cite{MR}), its basic properties are summed up in the below theorem.
-This information can be found in Chapters 1 and 2 of~\cite{S} (see also~\cite[Theorem 1.1]{M}). \begin{theorem} \begin{enumerate}[label=(\alph*)] \item There are only finitely many different nonempty sets $C(I,J)$. \item Every nonempty $C(I,J)$ is a relatively open polyhedral cone. \item Together all the nonempty $C(I,J)$ form a polyhedral fan with support $\bR^N$.
+This information can be found in Chapters 1 and 2 of~\cite{S} (see also~\cite[Theorem 1.1]{M}). \begin{theorem} \begin{enumerate}[label=(\alph*)] \item The set $C(I,J)$ is nonempty for only finitely many ideals $J\subset S$. \item Every nonempty $C(I,J)$ is a relatively open polyhedral cone. \item Together all the nonempty $C(I,J)$ form a polyhedral fan with support $\bR^N$.
 This means that every face of the closure $\overline{C(I,J)}$ is itself the closure of some $C(I,J')$. \item For nonempty $C(I,J)$ and $C(I,J')$ the cone $\overline{C(I,J)}$ is a face of $\overline{C(I,J')}$ if and only if $J'$ is an initial ideal of $J$ (i.e.\ $C(J,J')$ is nonempty). \item A nonempty cone $C(I,J)$ is maximal in the Gr\"obner fan if and only if $J$ is monomial. \end{enumerate} \end{theorem}